SoftwareAG/c8y-docs/content/cockpit/smart-rules-collection.md

 {{< c8y-admon-req >}}
 This rule is available when your tenant has:
 - Configured a SMS provider
-- READ permission for the permission type "Option management"
+- The READ permission for the permission type "Option management"
 {{< /c8y-admon-req >}}

 **Parameters**